Movies Under the Dome: Paper Lion

 On display September 18 - December 31, 2014

 On November 9, 1989, East and West Berlin met and began to take down the Berlin Wall that had divided them for over 25 years.
 Utilizing firsthand accounts, the exhibit will explore the complexity of this unique city nestled in the heart of East Germany.
 Through artifacts, photos, and text, A Tear in the Iron Curtain will walk visitors through a tumultuous time in history that ended with a Velvet Revolution.

-Wonderful Paradise: A Century of Recovery on Laysan Island
+Wonderful Preserve: A Century of Recovery on Laysan Island

 Second Floor Rotunda